 To make a request to Analysys Mason for any personal information we may hold, you need to send the request to GDPR@analysysmason.com, or write to the address provided below.

 You may review, correct, update or change your personal information at any time by contacting us.

 Our site contains links to other websites over which we have no control.
 We are not responsible for privacy policies or practices of other websites to which you choose to link from this site.
 We encourage use to review the privacy policies of those other websites so you can understand how they collect, use and share your personal information.

 We have implemented reasonable technical and organisational measures designed to secure your personal information from accidental loss and from unauthorised access, use, alteration or disclosure.
 However, the Internet is an open system and we cannot guarantee that unauthorised third parties will never be able to defeat those measures or use your personal information for improper purposes.

 Changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice was last updated on 28 January 2020.
+This privacy notice was last updated in July 2023.

 How to contact us

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us at GDPR@analysysmason.com or write to us at: